W3PMU/DeveloperExercises/Exercise_GitHub_Fork.md

 You need a [GitHub.com](https://github.com) registered account with a verifiable email address to perform the tasks in this exercise.
 A free GitHub account can be used for this exercise.

+This exercise will use a GitHub account named *W3PMU*.
+To perform this exercise, replace *W3PMU* with your own GitHub account name.

 ### Git Software

 - *Windows* - Download and install Git from [https://git-scm.com](https://git-scm.com/).
 This exercised was tested using a *Portable* version.